ornob90/ECommerceRESTAPI/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Set up a `.env` file with the required environment variables.
+You can watch demo.env for this provided in this repo
 4. Run the project using `npm start`.

 Feel free to explore and extend the project as needed.
 If you encounter any issues or have questions, please refer to the documentation or contact the project maintainers.